I recently stumbled on the following claim on the interwebs:

 [ Image credits: www.nkcf.org]

+Human eye is a simple optical receptor.
 Light rays enter our eyes from one end, through a transparent cornea which are then focused on to the other end, the retinal photoreceptors on the back of our eye using a crystalline convex len in the middle.
 The iris and pupil take care of the incoming flux of light—the intensity—by expanding or shrinking and letting in only a safe amount of light for our photoreceptors to process.
-That’s called exposure, like the one in your camera.
+This is called exposure, like the one there is in a camera.

 This is how a normal eye works.